Thank You for booking your holidays with us!

 - Since 1996 Canary Company organized more than 3000 holidays for independent and curious travellers.

-Casa La Planta is a holiday cottage with sea view, could also be called “the Stunning View” and the best place to enjoy the views is the large balcony with an awning on the 1st floor (the word for floor in Spanish is planta), which is where the vacation home gets its name.
+Casa La Planta is a holiday cottage on La Palma with sea view, could also be called “the Stunning View” and the best place to enjoy the views is the large balcony with an awning on the 1st floor (the word for floor in Spanish is planta), which is where the vacation home gets its name.
 The vacation home is a successful crowd pleaser located in the perfect climate, always warm and dry.

 The vacation house has two bedrooms, both with excellent views for their guests.
 The master bedroom also has an ensuite bathroom with a shower, as well as a small, private balcony.
 The bedrooms and living rooms all have beautiful wooden ceilings, typical to the Canary Islands.
 The open plan kitchen leads into the living room, and you can cook while enjoying a view of the sea!
 In addition to the two bathrooms in the house, there is also a practical outdoor bathroom by the pool.
 This area always becomes a fast favourite of all our guests because it is impossible to not enjoy yourself here.
 The private pool is surrounded by a spacious terrace with loungers and sun umbrellas, and beyond the terrace there is a lovely lawn with an outdoor shower.
 Directly behind the pool you find the covered barbeque, and a large wooden table and benches.
 You are sure to spend many wonderful hours here.

 Casa La Planta is accessed via a private driveway.
 A rental car can be parked right in front of the house.
 Stairs lead up to the entrance on the first floor, and there is also a large tiled terrace behind the house.

 Guest reviews are written by our customers after their stay at Casa La Planta.